Conor247/Barcode-Validator/README.md

 * Clients are decoupled from the subsystem.
 * Organises the code by grouping related functionalities into a single class.

+#### Assumptions
+* The Weights may or may not change, so I stored them in a json file.
+If they require changes, a complete rebuild and deploy is not necessary.
+* I assume the modulus 11 won't change in the check digit algorithm.

 ## Prerequisites

 To run the project you will need to have the following installed